-Balancing your Humors
+Balancing Your Humors

 Does classical Greek medicine provide any insights today about mental health?

-This week, on Halloween, I gave my second year history students the entire history of psychiatry in 50 minutes.
+This week, on Halloween, I gave my second-year history students the entire history of psychiatry in 50 minutes.
 Well, it was actually 55 minutes—I went over, I admit.
 Starting in about 5000BC and continuing on right until 2013, with some discussion about future predictions of mental illness epidemiology, it was what you might call a barnstorming blast through the past.

 As I was preparing the lecture, the number of different treatments and explanations for mental illness really struck me.
 Since I study the history of psychiatry, this shouldn't have been much of a shock, but when you go from year dot to the present day, covering all the highlights and lowlights, the sheer volume of approaches does boggle the mind.
-From excorcism and shutting people up in asylums to aquatherapy and lobotomy (which won its inventor the Nobel Prize in Medicine!), pretty much everything has been tried.
+From exorcism and shutting people up in asylums to aquatherapy and lobotomy (which won its inventor the Nobel Prize in Medicine!), pretty much everything has been tried.
 While some treatments have truly been relegated to the history books, others have made comebacks over the years, only to be replaced with something else.

-Classical medicine was all about balancing these humors, by changing diet, lifestyle, occupation, climate, or by administering medicine.
+Classical medicine was all about balancing these humors by changing diet, lifestyle, occupation, climate, or by administering medicine.
 A cold and wet cucumber might help to redress the balance in a feverish individual, as might bloodletting.
 This was as true for mental illness as it was for somatic diseases.
 So, if someone was melancholic, they suffered from an excess of black bile; if they were manic, it was either too much blood or yellow bile that was the problem.
 Balancing one's lifestyle, therefore, was central to one's emotional well-being.

 But, on the other hand, the idea of balance continues to be an attractive one.
 We often speak of having a balanced diet in terms of physical health, or having a good work-life balance when it comes to mental health, but how central is this to the advice we get from GPs or even psychiatrists?
-If we are coming down with all sorts of infections, we typically put all the blame on the bug and not on ourselves; perhaps it is the lack of balance in lives that wears down our immune systems and leaves us suscetible?
+If we are coming down with all sorts of infections, we typically put all the blame on the bug and not on ourselves; perhaps it is the lack of balance in lives that wears down our immune systems and leaves us susceptible?
 Similarly, in many instances of mental illness, the focus is often only on the patient's flawed neurological system, and how to redress it pharmacologically, rather than what is going on in their lives.
-Perhap, we need to re-think balance and its role in health more generally.
+Perhaps, we need to re-think balance and its role in health more generally.

-We may acknoweldge that many diseases have multiple causes today in theory, but in practice, disease specificity tends to influence us the most, with genetics being the primary "specific" cause.
+We may acknowledge that many diseases have multiple causes today in theory, but in practice, disease specificity tends to influence us the most, with genetics being the primary "specific" cause.
 Unfortunately, thinking in this way, especially when it comes to mental health, is not always very effective, because no disease exists in a vacuum.
 There are always a host of contexts that shape the outcome.
 Perhaps thinking of disease more in terms of balance would be more useful.
 Of course, then, other problems arise.
 It's one thing to "re-balance" your life if you are a wealthy Greek merchant; it's quite another if you are a single mother struggling to get by as it is.
 This being the case, maybe what we really need is a more "balanced" society.